Resources

 Election infosheets

-We’ve developed these infosheets to help demystify the election process in Guernsey, in the hope of encouraging more people to stand for Deputy.
-We’ll be adding to them over time – if there’s a topic you’d like us to research, let us know.
+We’ve developed these infosheets for Election 2020 to help demystify the election process in Guernsey, in the hope of encouraging more people to stand for Deputy.
+We’ll be updating them for Election 2025 shortly.

 Stage One – understanding the issues